HISTORY OF CHRISTOPHER COLUMBUS

 It was the Knights of Columbus, a Catholic fraternal service organization, who were instrumental in making it a federal holiday during the presidency of Franklin Roosevelt in 1934.
 It was set on October 12, but now is fixed to the second Monday in October, by coincidence, the same day as Canadian Thanksgiving since 1957.

-Though it remains a federal holiday and in some cases, but not all, a state holiday, over the last 25 years about a dozen cities have voted to observe the day locally as Indigenous Peoples Day.
+Though it remains a federal holiday and in some cases, not all, a state holiday, over the last 25 years several dozen cities have voted to observe the day locally as Indigenous Peoples Day.
 Some cities declare it an official city holiday, others do not.
 In California, Native American Day is observed on the fourth Friday in September.
-California’s Burbank recently voted for this new name, joining Berkeley, San Fernando and, most recently, Los Angeles as the only cities in the state that have replaced Columbus Day with Indigenous Peoples Day.
+California’s Burbank in 2017 narrowly voted for this new name, joining Berkeley (first in 1994), San Fernando, and Los Angeles among the cities in the state that have replaced Columbus Day with Indigenous Peoples Day.

 Some of the allegations in support of this change assert that the hagiography of Columbus was based on a best-selling book that popularized his story, though inaccurately.
 In 1828 Washington Irving published A History of the Life and Voyages of Christopher Columbus which has since served as a myth-making glorification of the voyager.
 In the book, Columbus is depicted as a benevolent man of adventure, known for his generosity to the indigenous native Americans.
 This book also promoted the incorrect belief at the time that most thought the Earth was flat.